-Moreau Honors Program
+Honors Program

-The Moreau Honors Program at Stonehill College challenges and enlivens students through an enhanced experience of the curriculum through specially designated honors courses taught by the most gifted professors at the college.
-Honors courses are designed to stimulate independent thought by combining rigorous academic standards, classroom discussion, and experiences of group and independent learning.
-The program also includes co-curricular components that encourage service and leadership.
-Through an enhanced learning experience in smaller classes, the program aims to lead students into lasting habits of reflection and a life of the mind.
-The program also emphasizes student leadership and peer mentoring, especially through the Honors Advisory Council, made up of honors student representatives who, with the Director, guide the Moreau Honors Program.
+The Stonehill College Honors Program encourages and challenges students through a curriculum taught by the most gifted and demanding professors at the College.
+Honors courses are designed to stimulate independent thought by combining rigorous academic standards and classroom discussions with relevant and stimulating extracurricular events.
+Through an enhanced learning experience in smaller classes, the program aims to lead students into lasting habits of reflection and a life of the mind that includes a full and creative engagement with the world.